juan-carlos-trimino/Docker-Images/Kubernetes.md

 #### Notes
 1. A service is a resource that creates a single point of entry to a group of pods providing the same service.
 When a service is created, it gets a static IP, which never changes during the lifetime of the service.
 Hence, clients should connect to the service through its static IP address and not to pods directly (pods are ephemeral).
 The service ensures one of the pods receives the connection, regardless of the pod's current IP address.
 2. Services deal with TCP and UPD packets.
-3. For a Service of the LoadBalancer type to work, K8s uses an external load balancer.
+3. Label selectors determine which pods belong to a Service.
 4. A service forwards each connection to a randomly selected backing pod.
-To redirect all requests made by the same client IP to the same pod, set the service's *sessionAffinity* property to ClientIP (the default is None).
+To redirect all requests made by the same client to the same pod, set the service's *spec.sessionAffinity* property to ClientIP (the default is None).
 The session affinities supported by Kubernetes are: **None** and **ClientIP**.
 5. When a service exposes multiple ports, each port must be given a name.
 All of the service's ports will be exposed through the service cluster IP.
 6. The service *fully qualified domain name (FQDN)*<br>
    svc-name.default.svc.cluster.local<br>
    svc-name = service name<br>
    default = namespace the service is defined in<br>
    svc.cluster.local = a configurable cluster domain suffix used in all cluster local service names.
+7. For a Service of the LoadBalancer type to work, K8s uses an external load balancer.

 ### Listing
 **List services**<br>